wyfo/apischema/docs/validation.md

 {!validation_error.py!}
 ```

-As shown in the example, *Apischema* will not stop at the first error met but tries to validate all parts of the data.
+As shown in the example, *apischema* will not stop at the first error met but tries to validate all parts of the data.

 ## Dataclass validators